1QB-Information-Technologies/ccvm/README.md

 print(f"The best known solution to this problem is {solution.optimal_value}")
 # The best known solution to this problem is 799.560976

-print(f"The best objective value found by the solver was {torch.max(-solution.objective_value)}")
+print(f"The best objective value found by the solver was {solution.best_objective_value}")
 # The best objective value found by the solver was 798.1630859375

 print(f"The solve process took {solution.solve_time} seconds")
-# The solve process took 229.25447297096252 seconds
+# The solve process took 8.949262142181396 seconds
 ```